oi-analytics/argentina-transport/docs/predata.rst

     - To implement the ATRA pre-processing without any changes in existing codes, all data described here should be created and stored exactly as indicated below
     - Python scripts were created specific to clean and modify these datasets, due to which changes made to the way the data are organized will most probably also result in making changes to the Python scripts
     - In some instances some values for data are encoded within the Python scripts, so the users should be able to make changes directly in the Python scripts
+    - In each Python script described below, see the inline comments to understand where the inputs are given
+    - It is recommended to run the Python scripts in the same order as described here
     - If the users want to use the same data and make modifications in values of data then they can follow the steps and codes explained below.
 Otherwise this whole process can be skipped if the users know how to create the networks in the formats specified in the `Topological network requirements <https://argentina-transport-risk-analysis.readthedocs.io/en/latest/parameters.html#topological-network-requirements>`_
+    - If the data are updated, especially if OD flows are updated to another year, then the users will have to make changes to the Python codes to be able to input new data files
+    - Mostly all inputs are read using the Python libraries of `pandas <https://pandas.pydata.org>`_ and `geopandas <http://geopandas.org>`_.
+The user should familiarise themselves with file reading and writing functions in these libraries.
+For example most codes use the geopandas function `read_file <http://geopandas.org/io.html>`_  and `to_file <http://geopandas.org/io.html>`_to read and write shapefiles, and the pandas functions `read_excel and to_excel <http://pandas.pydata.org/pandas-docs/stable/user_guide/io.html>`_ and `read_csv and to_csv <http://pandas.pydata.org/pandas-docs/stable/user_guide/io.html>`_ to read and write excel and csv data respectively

 Creating the road network
 -------------------------